Daferia/ultimate_Quiz_P2/README.md

 # Features

-+ Allow the user to select between light and dark themes and saving that choice to local
++ Allow the user to select between light and dark themes and saving that choice to local.
-+ Highlights the correct answer when a user selects the incorrect answer
++ Highlights the correct answer when a user selects the incorrect answer.
-+ timer auto selects the corrects answer and regards it as incorrect
++ Timer auto selects the corrects answer and regards it as incorrect.
++ Light and Dark themes that save according to user preference.
 \
 &nbsp;